sreckojovancevic/recognition-organization-proposition/README.md

 ---

-## Abstract
+# Abstract

-This repository presents a conceptual proposition exploring an alternative approach to organization.
+Recognition Organization is a conceptual proposition that explores an alternative approach to organization.

 Instead of treating organization as the result of repeated pairwise comparison, this work investigates whether entities can organize themselves by recognizing their own internal logic.

-The repository contains several conceptual implementations developed as research prototypes rather than production algorithms.
+The repository contains conceptual implementations developed as research prototypes intended to support observation, experimentation, discussion, and future research.

-The purpose of this work is not to replace existing sorting algorithms, but to explore an alternative organizational paradigm that may inspire future research.
+This repository does **not** propose a replacement for existing sorting algorithms.
+Instead, it presents a conceptual framework for exploring recognition-based organization.

 ---

 # Motivation

-Traditional sorting algorithms are primarily comparison-driven.
+Traditional organizational algorithms primarily rely on repeated pairwise comparison.

 ```
 A > B ?
 ```

-Recognition Organization proposes a different perspective.
+Recognition Organization explores a different perspective.

 ```
 Who am I?